Graduate Program Admission Procedures

 - You can also indicate that you will send your payment separately.
 If you decide to pay the graduate application fee after completing the application online, the Graduate School accepts the following payment methods: Credit card payment over the phone (970) 351-2831, check/money order by mail, (sent to: Graduate School and International Admissions, University of Northern Colorado, 501 20th Street, Campus Box 135, Greeley, CO 80639) or cash in person (the GSIA office is located in Carter Hall 2007).

 - All applicants are required to provide ONE official transcript from every accredited college or university attended since completing high school, except UNC.
-Transcripts should either be mailed directly to the Graduate School and International Admissions office or submitted electronically to firstname.lastname@example.org.
+Transcripts should be submitted electronically to Grad.ApplicationMaterials@unco.edu.
+If you cannot submit transcripts electronically, then mail them directly to the Graduate School and International Admissions office (Graduate School and International Admissions, University of Northern Colorado, 501 20th Street, Campus Box 135, Greeley, CO 80639).
 Please note that electronic submissions must come directly from the college or university attended, NOT from the student.
 Official transcripts from each college are required, even if courses taken at one institution are listed on another school’s transcripts.
 Grade Point Average (GPA) is calculated based on the last 60 hours on Bachelor’s degree or GPA from Master’s degree.
-A GPA of at least 3.0 on a 4.0 scale is required. (*Please note that meeting the minimum GPA requirements is not a guarantee of admission.)
+A GPA of at least 3.0 on a 4.0 scale is required.

-The following supplemental application materials must be sent to the Graduate School and International Admissions office, in ONE SINGLE PACKET:
+The following supplemental application materials must be sent to the Graduate School and International Admissions office, electronically:

-- Two Letters of Recommendation (pdf) for master’s and post baccalaureate applicants; three Letters of Recommendation (pdf) for doctoral applicants.
-(Applicants must refer to the instructions on the form.)
+- Two Letters of Recommendation for master’s and post baccalaureate applicants; three Letters of Recommendation for doctoral applicants.

 - Letter of Intent: Written statement of your background, career goals, and research interests (if applicable).